nadiabegic/global-weather-analysis/README.md

 _"Is London really as rainy as the movies make it out to be?"_

 # Statement of Need:
+The question of the extent of London's 'raininess' is crucial to answer, as Londoners have been enabled to complain about their weather for far too long.
+The answer to this perplexing question warrants deeper investigation than simply the annual precipitation that London faces compared to other cities; there are various factors that contribute to one's perception of 'raininess'.
+This repository was developed to assess the factors of annual precipitation, number of days of rain, and duration of sunshine in 2023.
+However, it is also important to consider the impact of time and climate change on rainfall, and we should consider that perhaps London was indeed a much rainier city twenty years ago.

 # Methodology:
 - (FIX THIS LATER - DRAFT)